adam2am/anti-mouse/less-motion/#features.md

 # Currently
+- great, but now when I quit the editing mode (after holding caps) it's registering the release (capslock up) and activating shifted keys for some reason but I want to track only fast taps

 - kinda great now, lil bit of progress but instead of instantly detecting as a shifted key, i want it to turn it on after 1st CapsLockUpReleased